Nader-Mamdouh/Fawry-DevOps-Task/Custom_Command/README.md

 ## Breakdown of how the script handles arguments and options:
-Initial Setup:
+1) Initial Setup:
 The script begins by defining a function show_help(), which displays usage instructions for the script.
-If the --help flag is passed as the first argument, this function is triggered and the script exits after displaying the help message.
+If the --help flag is passed as the first argument, this function is triggered, and the script exits after displaying the help message.
-Option Parsing:
+2) Option Parsing:
 The script then initializes two flags (show_line_number and invert_match) to false, indicating the default behavior of the script (no line numbers, normal match).
 The while loop checks for arguments that start with a - (options).
 For each option:
 -n: Activates line numbers in the output.